 There are currently 1,1 billion people in the world who are blind or visually impaired and at least 1 billion more need on-going access to eye care services.
 However, 90% of vision loss cases are preventable.

 According to the International Agency for the Prevention of Blindness, 90% of those with a visual impairment live in low- and middle-income countries.
-This is due to these countries having limited access to high-quality eye care services.
+This is due to these countries having limited access to high-quality eye care services (screenings, eyeglasses, treatments, eye surgeries, but also purchase of equipment and training of health professionals).

 In 2050, vision loss is likely to affect 1.7 billion and more than half the global population will certainly need regular access to eye care services to optimize their vision.